NYU-Intro-Experimental-Physics-II-Spr24/Assignment0/README.md

 # Assignment0

-This read me and associated assignment are adapted from [Jeremey Manning's Psych 32 Assignment Hello, World!](github.com/ContextLab/psyc32-hello-world/) and from [NYUExperimentalPhysics1-2021/Assignment0
+This read me and associated assignment are adapted from [Jeremey Manning's Psych 32 Assignment Hello, World!](github.com/ContextLab/psyc32-hello-world/) and from [Marc Gershow's NYUExperimentalPhysics1-2021/Assignment0
 ](github.com/NYU-IEP-2022-2023-Assignments/Assignment0).

 This is a template repository for **Intro Experimental Physics II Assignment 0**.
 We will be using Google Colaboratory and Github Classroom to submit Python assignments in this course.
 The template for each assignment will provide a framework for you to work with.
 Your job is to follow each assignment's instructions and fill in the missing pieces of code and/or text.
 In this assignment we will go through the steps of opening, editing, saving, and submitting your code.